Ralph Lord of the Flies quotes with page numbers help you find what you need in context.

 60 Lord of The Flies Quotes With Page Numbers

-Ralph Lord of The Flies
+Ralph Lord of The Flies Analysis

-Ralph is the protagonist and leader of the group of boys in Lord of the Flies.
-He is an athletic, charismatic, and confident leader who works to establish order, civilization, and productive leadership in the group.
+He’s an athletic, charismatic, and confident leader who works to establish order, civilization, and productive leadership in the group.

 He demonstrates a strong commitment to civilization and morality and is dedicated to being rescued and returned to the society of adults.
-He is a strong communicator and strives to unite the boys and maximize their rescue chances.

 On the other hand, Ralph cannot understand why the other boys would give in to their base instincts, and his weak response to dissent is a considerable flaw in his leadership.